BarterOut/BarterOutMain/README.md

 While these are not requirements, we strongly recommend that you familiarize yourself with the following:

-1. VS Code, Atom, Sublime Textm, Web Storm or another editor.
+1. VS Code, Atom, Sublime Text, Web Storm or another editor.

 2. [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))